Qiskit/pauli-prop/README.md

 ### About

-Pauli propagation, also known as sparse Pauli dynamics (SPD), is a framework for approximating the evolution of operators in the Pauli basis under the action of other operators, such as quantum circuit gates and noise channels [1] - [5].
+Pauli propagation is a framework for approximating the evolution of operators in the Pauli basis under the action of other operators, such as quantum circuit gates and noise channels [1] - [5].
 This approach can be effective when the operators involved are expected to remain sparse in the Pauli basis.
 The technique has been used to classically estimate expectation values of quantum systems and also to reduce the depths of quantum circuits to be run on a quantum processor [6].
-To learn how to use this package to simulate expectation values of quantum systems, check out the [tutorial](https://github.com/Qiskit/pauli-prop/tree/main/docs/tutorials/simulate_kicked_ising.ipynb).

-This package provides a Rust-accelerated Python interface for performing the most common Pauli propagation routines.
+This package provides a Rust-accelerated Python interface for performing Pauli propagation.
+The subroutines in this package may be used to implement:

+- Classical simulation of expectation values
+- Operator backpropagation (OBP) [6]
+- Lightcone shading [7] and other novel error mitigation techniques

 ##### Technical details

 - Rust-accelerated Python interface